jbugeja/test-repo/README.md

 I used trivy to scan for vulnerabilities for OS and for python.
 For R we would need to include also something like oysteR.
 In the report generated, the issues are due to using python2.
 Ideally migrating to python3 would be the best solution.
-Where possible, if using specified versions for packages try to update to the latest or at least to the versions which solves the vulnerability.
+Where possible, if using specified versions for packages try to update to the latest or at least to the version which solves the vulnerability.

 alpine-py2-py3-r:1.0.0 (alpine 3.18.5)
 ======================================